Enzoss100/LearningRust/README.md

 # Repository Breakdown

-- This Repo consists of projects that compile practice projects for learning Rust.
+- This Repo consists of directories that compile practice projects for learning Rust.
 - This project directly follows *The Rust Programming Language* book that comes with installing `rustup`
 - The goal of this repository is to be a public documentation of how I tackled learning Rust